top of page

 RB | TENNESSEE | 5'11 | 201

-Strengths: Sampson is a well-rounded and instinctual back.
-He plays with a ton of patience and vision, always waiting for the gap to develop.
-Sampson can get skinny in traffic and stays low with a sturdy base.
-He is a high effort player who can slip off tacklers and utilize his top speed Weaknesses: Sampson is a little undersized and isn’t very imposing between the tackles.
-He’ll need to improve ball security at the next level Bottom Line: Sampson is a smart, fast, productive, and dependable back who makes good decisions.
-He should be a nice compliment in the NFL.
+Strengths: Sampson is a well-rounded, instinctual back who plays with patience and vision, consistently waiting for lanes to open.
+He can get skinny in traffic and runs with a low, sturdy base.
+A high-effort player, Sampson slips off tacklers and knows how to utilize his top speed.
+Weaknesses: He’s a bit undersized and lacks physical presence between the tackles.
+Ball security will need to improve at the next level.
+Bottom Line: Sampson is a smart, fast, productive, and dependable back who makes sound decisions.
+He projects as a strong complementary piece in an NFL backfield.

 Grade: Round 4